-A Geometric Chuck is used for cutting patterns made up of rolling centres.
-The details are difficult to explain, and are better explained by John Edwards' document.
+A Geometric Chuck (sometimes called an Epicycloidal Chuck) is used for cutting patterns made up of rolling centres.

 This is a YouTube video from Chuck Bommarito (aka, outsidescrewball) showing a Leinhard Rose Geometric Chuck in use.
 The video is a bit long, but does show the chuck well, as well as a piece made on it.

 This video shows an Ibbetson Geometric Chuck on a Holtzapffel rose engine lathe.

 Basically, it is achieved by rolling one object around another, forming a composite of two perfectly circular motions.
 The geometric mathematics behind this chuck's movement are explained by Dr. Frank Farris in his 1996 paper, "Wheels on Wheels on Wheels-Surprising Symmetry".
 There is also a nice article on this at Wolfram MathWorld.

 Frank Dorion gave this lecture on the design and functions of a geometric chuck.
 He also built an oversized wooden model of one, helping to explain it's function.
 This is one of the best overviews presented to date.